 Having said there’s no benefits with GIA, and yes you may have to pay tax, a GIA does have its uses!

-With Stocks & Shares ISA, you can only pay into 1 Stocks & Shares ISA per tax year, and you can pay in a maximum of £20,000 across all of your ISAs.
+With Stocks & Shares ISA, you can only pay in a maximum of £20,000 across all of your ISAs.

 And that’s where a GIA comes in handy, if you wanted to invest your money across multiple investment platforms, such as maybe you want the experts to manage your Stocks & Shares ISA, but also want to buy some investments yourself, such as some stocks that you think will do well, then you can open a GIA with an investment or trading platform in addition to your ISA.